 Visit Vichy (Auvergne, France)

-Vichy is a town situated to the north-east of Clermont-Ferrand, and is the second largest town in the Auvergne.
+The town of Vichy is situated to the north-east of Clermont-Ferrand, and is the second largest town in the Auvergne.

-Much of the town dates from the 19th and 20th centuries,in part due to the development of the spa waters industry since that time - it was Napoleon III who first brought these to the attention of the public.
+Much of the town dates from the 19th and 20th centuries, in part due to the development of the spa waters industry since that time - it was Napoleon III who first brought these to the attention of the public.
 There are several different natural water sources in the town, some war and others cold.
-(Vichy also produces bottled waters that are exported around the world under the names of Vichy Celestins and Vichy Saint-Yorre and are also atributed various health properties.)

 Although most of Vichy dates from the late 19th century onwards there are certain monuments that are older.
 These include the remaining parts of the Convent of the Celestins (in the park of the same name) dates from the 15th century, and was originally part of a benedictine monastery.
 The Castel Franc also dates from the 15th century, although the principal facade was rebuilt in the 19th century.